GLOBAL MARKETS-Stocks get a lift from growth hopes

 In Europe, private-sector surveys indicated Germany was on a solid growth path going into the fourth quarter.
 French activity expanded at its fastest clip in four months in October.

-“A lot of the (growth) concerns that in the summer have been pushed to one side ...
-We are seeing investors getting on board,” said Nick Lawson, a managing director at Deutsche Bank, though he cautioned that an underwhelming earnings season and a still-sluggish macroeconomic backdrop remained a concern.
+“After the Draghi comments, you are seeing investors getting on board,” said Nick Lawson, a managing director at Deutsche Bank, though he cautioned that an underwhelming earnings season and a still-sluggish macroeconomic backdrop remained a concern.

 Frankfurt’s DAX index underperformed peers, dragged down by an 8 percent fall in Volkswagen shares.
 Fresh admissions over its emissions scandal threatened to make a serious dent in car sales.